mgeitz/eqalert/README.md

 ### Zones

+#### raid_mode
 - `false`: Considered a non-raid zone
-- `raid`: Parser raid mode will auto-enable in this zone
+- `true`: Parser raid mode will auto-enable in this zone

+#### timer
+- `#`: The value in seconds to associate to a default timer in a given zone

+> Note: No support for zones with multiple default timers, stick with the manual timer command for those for now.
+For zones with tiered default timers, the shortest timer was set as the default.
+You can change this value to be any number in seconds you prefer.